isomerpages/moe-pasirrissec/_about-us/School Symbols.md

 Let truth and sincerity come right from your heart
 These and other thoughts we gladly bring
 To Pasir Ris right from the start
-To Pasir Ris right from the start
+To Pasir Ris right from the start</p>